Parul University MBA Admissions 2025

 Example: I had been preparing for this examination for five months.

 Question 1.
-I met the director yesterday, and he assured me that he will help if you will ask him.
+I met the director yesterday, and he assured me that he will help if you ask him.
 [Sentence correction]

 [CAT previous year papers]

-have met the director yesterday, and he assured me that he will help if you ask him.
+I met the director yesterday, and he assured me that he will help if you ask him.

-met the director yesterday, and he assured me that he would help if you asked him.
+Met the director yesterday, and he assured me that he would help if you asked him.

-met the director yesterday, and he assured me that he would help if you asked him.
+Met the director yesterday, and he assured me that he would help if you asked him.

 No correction required